AVIF Resizer

 Frequently Asked Questions

+Will resizing change the file format?
 No — the output files are AVIF.
 The images are decoded, resized on a canvas, and re-encoded to AVIF using the quality setting you choose.

+Does aspect ratio lock work across multiple files?
 Yes, but the aspect ratio used for auto-calculation is based on the first uploaded image.
 For multiple images with different aspect ratios, enter both width and height explicitly with the lock off, or each file will be calculated using its own ratio independently.

+Are my images uploaded anywhere?
 No. All resizing is done by your browser using the Canvas API.
 Your files never leave your device.